huhailinguist/huhailinguist.github.io/projects/index.md

 A project about the raising of /an/ in Chengdu dialect of Mandarin.
 Please see the abstracts for more information.

 Hu, Hai and Yiwen Zhang (to appear).
-“Path of Vowel Raising in Chengdu Dialect of Mandarin”.
+Path of Vowel Raising in Chengdu Dialect of Mandarin.
 29th North America Conference on Chinese Linguistics. [paper](https://arxiv.org/abs/1803.03887){:target="_blank"}. [abstract](NACCL29_Hu_IndianaUniv.pdf){:target="_blank"}

 Zhang, Yiwen and Hai Hu (2017).
-“Vowel Raising in Chengdu Dialect of Mandarin”.
+Vowel Raising in Chengdu Dialect of Mandarin.
 Poster presented at *Linguistic Society of America 2017 Annual Meeting*.
 Austin, TX. [abstract](http://www.linguisticsociety.org/abstract/vowel-raising-chengdu-dialect-mandarin){:target="_blank"}

 ## Chinese segmenter and morphology analyzer

 which is part of the Free Linguistic Environment at [LINGUIST List](https://www.linguistlist.org/){:target="_blank"}

-Cavar, Damir, Lwin Moe, Hai Hu, and Kenneth Steimel (2016).
-“Preliminary Results from the Free Linguistic Environment Project”.
+Cavar, Damir, Lwin Moe, Hai Hu, and Kenneth Steimel.
+(2016).
+Preliminary Results from the Free Linguistic Environment Project.
 In: *Joint 2016 Conference on Head-driven Phrase Structure Grammar and Lexical Functional Grammar (HeadLex 2016)*.
 Warsaw, Poland. [paper](http://web.stanford.edu/group/cslipublications/cslipublications/HPSG/2016/headlex2016-cmhs.pdf){:target="_blank"}.

+## Sentence processing

+Zhang, Yiwen, Hu, Hai, & Lin, Chien-Jer Charles.
+(2018).
+Nouns and verbs behave differently as fillers: Expectation and interference in constructing long-distance dependencies.
+Poster presented at the *31st annual CUNY Human Sentence Processing Conference*, Davis, CA.

+Zhang, Yiwen, Hu, Hai, & Lin, Chien-Jer Charles.
+(2017).
+Processing verbs with ambiguous complement structures.
+Poster presented at the *Workshop on East Asian Psycholinguistics: Recent developments*, University of Hawaii at Mānoa, Honolulu, HI, October 15, 2017.